 To better understand if a hot water extraction carpet cleaning is the best choice for your home, note a few standard methods of cleaning carpeting, and the pros and cons of each of these processes.
 You can then discuss these choices with a carpet cleaning professional and ensure your residential or commercial carpeting is always in its best condition.

 For some carpet cleaning processes, steam or pressurized hot water is the only thing applied to the carpet fibers.
 This steam or hot water loosens dirt and debris that are trapped in carpet fibers so they can then be extracted, along with the water itself.

-Steam cleaning carpets without any shampoo or detergent has many advantages:
+Steam carpet cleaning without any shampoo or detergent has many advantages:

 The disadvantage to using steam or plain hot water is that it might not offer a thorough cleaning for filthy carpets.
 If your carpeting has areas of caked-on mud, pet stains, food stains, and the like, you may need to use some shampoo, even if it's just in those trouble spots, to get those carpets completely clean.

 Shampooing carpets also involves a hot water extraction method, but for this process, carpet shampoo is mixed in with this pressurized hot water.
 This shampoo or detergent then penetrates those carpet fibers to lift and loosen dirt and debris.
 More pressurized hot water is then spread over the rugs and extracted, so that the shampoo, the water, and all that dirt and debris is removed.